Success Stories for Children’s Brain Injury Cases

 Life changing compensation for a child with cerebral palsy

-Our client, sustained a serious acquired brain injury due to the negligent management of his mother’s labour and his birth.
+Jo Chapman acted for a young boy who sustained a serious acquired brain injury due to the negligent management of his mother’s labour and his birth.
 At a very young age, he was diagnosed with a severe form of cerebral palsy which affects all of his limbs.
 Now of school age, our client requires constant care and attends a school for children with special educational needs.
 He is wheelchair dependent, has no independent mobility and is non-verbal.

 The Defendant NHS Trust refused to admit liability but after a raft of expert evidence was obtained by us, the Defendant agreed to attend a settlement meeting.
 It was at this meeting that solicitors in our Child Brain Injury team were able to negotiate an excellent settlement of a life changing sum of compensation.

 Now, his parents, with the assistance of a financial Deputy funded for by the claim, are using part of this compensation to purchase a new family home which will allow him to live happily and comfortably for the rest of life.

 This home will be specifically designed and adapted to meet all of his needs.
 A hoisting system will be fitted to assist with transfers and the entire property will be wheelchair accessible.
 Certain rooms in the house will become dedicated sensory spaces and he will have his own therapy room and full access to an adapted garden.
 Funds will also be used to provide him with aids and equipment that are designed to maximise his comfort but also be of therapeutic benefit.